JohnGu9/react-material-components-web/README.md

 Recently you may receive warning message from sass.
 Just set your project sass version to `1.77.6` (in `dependencies` or `devDependencies`).
+The Material Design 2 sass file will not be supported by sass 2.0.
+It has no effect on Material Design 3.

 ## What's the library for?